 5. Scottish Fold

 Although this feline is known for its love for playtime, the Pixie-Bob can be wary of strangers.
 These cats will use a bunch of different cat sounds (other than meows, of course!) to communicate with you, which might include some mean growls too.

 7. Egyptian Mau

 It's no secret that ancient Egyptians worshipped cats, and this doesn't get more true with the Egyptian Mau.
-Bonding fiercely with their humans, this kitty gets shy around strangers; because of their protective nature, they'll also get mean if you try to take something of theirs away.
+Bonding fiercely with their humans, this kitty gets shy around strangers; because of their protective nature, this cat breed will turn mean if you try to take something of theirs away.

 8. American Wirehair

 The Korat is a cat that likes quiet environments, so they might get annoyed by loud noises and rowdy kids.
 When they're scared or aggravated, these cats will act meanly in self-defense.

-Do you live with one of these "mean cats"?
+Do you live with one of these "mean cat breeds"?
 Share your feline friend on our Wide Open Pets Facebook page!